What is NLP?

 Bruce's doctoral dissertation asked the question, "what is NLP?" and his NLP practice is based upon the answers he found.
 The good news is NLP has many features which can account for it's anecdotal success.
 It is based upon a positive view of humans and their capacity to grow and solve problems.It also emphasises practical solutions which can be tailored to the individual or organisation and implemented immediately.
 It does this by eclectically borrowing heavily from other disciplines, especially psychology and setting them in the context of pre-suppositions which draw heavily from systems theory.
 NLP also has the capacity to develop and work from a coherent epistemology .
 Bruce published his PhD in the peer reviewed literature and you can see a copy here

 However in his 8 year PhD journey Bruce found that there is still much NLP has to do as a modality if it is going to escape the pejorative label of "Pop psychology" or "Cargo Cult science".
 In his NLP trainings Bruce addresses the topic of the missing aggregation through his new theory of NLP, along with the lack of testing and visibility of NLP in the appropriate academic literature..
 Many will find a quite negative picture of NLP in Wikipedia.
 Finding that it is very difficult to alter what is said there, under the leadership of Dr Rick Gray some NLP practitioners started an alternative resource called NLP Wiki.
 Further to this the first RCT to test the NLP phobia cure has been conducted and the story behind this research can be seen here .
 In an attempt to associate with each other in a productive way Leaders within NLP practice meet Bi-Annually at The NLP Leadership Summit.
-A collection of some the thinking of this group can be found here and here.
+A collection of some the thinking of this group can be found here, here, and the 2020 volume here.

 The Way Forward.